Who Is Liable for an Electrical Accident in the Workplace?

 While the workers’ compensation system prevents workers from suing their employer in most cases, other parties may still be held responsible.
 Contractors and subcontractors might be liable for your accident as well.

-For instance, if your accident was caused by a machine, you can sue the manufacturer or company responsible for equipment maintenance.
+For instance, if a machine caused your accident, you can sue the manufacturer or company responsible for equipment maintenance.

-Similarly, you might have a claim if the electric shock was caused by a contractor.
+Similarly, you might have a claim if a contractor caused the electric shock.
 If the electric hazard resulted from said contractor not following regulations, he or she can be held liable for your injuries.

 Regardless of the responsible party, an injured worker can make claims to compensate for his or her pain, lost wages, and medical bills.
-This includes claims for past and future pain, as well as the necessary medical treatment.
+This includes claims for past and future pain and the necessary medical treatment.

 What to Do After Suffering an Electrical Injury?

 At Daniella Levi & Associates, we have dedicated construction lawyers to help you navigate the murky waters of your case.
-We’ll take a close look at the extent of your injuries, the liable parties, and the amount of benefits to which you’re entitled.
+We’ll closely examine the extent of your injuries, the liable parties, and the amount of benefits to which you’re entitled.